simonc312/today-i-learned/Apache Spark/Spark Streaming.md

 When trying to define windows based on event time, an adjustable *watermark* (oldest timestamp accepted) is used to limit the potentially unbounded time it would take to process all events if there are expected events that are missing/dropped or late.
 Users must carefully decide how to set watermarks as too short a duration would cut off data stream window from meaningful results - while too large a duration would cause excessive delays in waiting for events that are unlikely to appear and prevent further processing.

+### Chapter 3

+- *Lambda architecture* duplicates a streaming application with a batch equivalent running parallel.
+Ex. end of day batch sync while streaming updates multiple times a day.
+The batch dataset also serves as benchmark for performance and data quality especially if tied to revenue.
+The difficulty of this architecture is having 2 life cycles to maintain and avoid causing duplicates.
+The book appears to treat this as a transition phase where a legacy batch application is reliable and more predictable - when adding streaming pipeline as experiment.

+- *Kappa architecture* purely streaming pipeline.
+No reliance on a batch model.
+Ex. each sink of pipeline is consumed as source of next stage.
+If there is no stateful processing done - no accumulation of events - and each event is transformed independently - it is inevitable for stream version to perform worse than batch version which can sort and aggregate the batch of data.
+The book implies that heuristics applied to an online streaming app is generally worse off than a batch app operating with more data.